stjudecloud/rfcs/text/chipseq_workflow.md

 # Motivation

-To provide the epigenetics community with access to the large number of ChIP-Seq experiments that have been performed at St. Jude Children's Research Hospital, we are proposing the following data harmonization pipeline.
+To provide the epigenetics community access to data from ChIP-Seq experiments performed at St. Jude Children's Research Hospital, we propose the following data harmonization pipeline.
 The goal of this pipeline is to provide harmonized alignments for ChIP-Seq data.
-For this pipeline, we will make no decisions on downstream analysis, opting instead to focus on harmonizing the underlying sequencing data and leaving analysis decisions to the user.
+For this pipeline, we will make no recommendations on downstream analysis, focusing instead on harmonizing the underlying sequencing data and leaving analysis decisions to the user.

 # Discussion

 ## Aligner choice

-The epigenetics community and the results analyses are highly varied.
-Unlike RNA-Seq or DNA-Seq, there is not a standard mapping choice for human analysis.
-Generally the community primarily uses either `bowtie2` or `bwa` for alignment.
-Both aligners use similar data structures internally for mapping via an FM-index.
+The epigenetics community and the results analyses of ChIP-seq experiments are highly varied.
+Unlike RNA-Seq or DNA-Seq, there is no standard mapping method for the analysis of human data.
+The community primarily uses either `bowtie2` or `bwa` for alignment.
+Both of these aligners use similar internal data structures for mapping via an FM-index.

-To provide ChIP-Seq data in St. Jude Cloud, we need to elect a single alignment method.
-Therefore we investigate how alignment is handled by other large projects.
+To provide harmonized ChIP-Seq data in St. Jude Cloud, we need to select a single alignment method.
+Therefore we investigated how alignment was handled by other large projects.

 | Resource                    | Aligner  | Reference                                                                                             |
 | --------------------------- | -------- | ----------------------------------------------------------------------------------------------------- |